On Cloudflow 3.0 review

 Aside from being an eye-catching feature, they do work quite well.
 Earlier versions of the Swiss company’s runners had issues with the durability of the pods, especially due to large gaps inviting rocks and debris into your midsole.

-Recently, (and the Cloudflow 3.0s included) I’ve seen no problems with the midsoles wearing down at all.
+Recently, (and the Cloudflow 3.0s included) we’ve seen no problems with the midsoles wearing down at all.
 This is probably due to how hard it is.
 At 52.5HA the midsole is a fair bit above the average for running shoes (27.9HA).
-With add heel stack height, this might impact how far you can comfortably run in them, but I found the payoff is a really responsive shoe, that still had more cushioning than others of similar hardness.
+With add heel stack height, this might impact how far you can comfortably run in them, but we found the payoff is a really responsive shoe, that still had more cushioning than others of similar hardness.

 ON Cloudflow 3.0s have more pace than your average daily

-I have a feeling that in order to keep some control of the cushioning, with so many individual pods that could potentially go in different directions, ON have to add a shank to their midsole.
+We have a feeling that in order to keep some control of the cushioning, with so many individual pods that could potentially go in different directions, ON have to add a shank to their midsole.
 Usually, this is in the form of their speedboard, which adds shape, along with lots of spring to the flexibility of the shoe.

 Flexible but inconsistent

-What didn’t impress me about the Cloudflow 3.0 was its resistance to the cold.
+What didn’t impress us about the Cloudflow 3.0 was its resistance to the cold.
 If this is going to be your daily runner, it’s nice to know it will perform the same on any day.

 In testing, we also chuck our shoes in the freezer for 20 minutes and test the flexibility again.
 While the average percentage change between the two numbers is 34.5%, the Cloudflow 3.0 had a change of 58.69% which is considerable.
 Probably due to the material of the shank firming up rather than the midsole, either way, you’re going to feel these differently in the cold.